VGoshev/openvpn-docker/README.md

 # OpenVPN Server Docker image
-Docker image for [OpenVPN](https://openvpn.net/) server with possibility to access to outer world from vpn.
-This image is based on Alpine Linux Docker image.
+Docker image for [OpenVPN](https://openvpn.net/) server with possibility to access to server network from vpn.
+This image is based on [Alpine Linux](https://hub.docker.com/_/alpine/) Docker image.

 ## Supported tags and respective `Dockerfile` links